Mao (card game): Rules of play

 Each player is dealt an initial hand of the same number of cards; the exact number of cards dealt varies, but is generally either three or seven.
-The size of the deck also varies; it is good to have approximately one 52-card deck for every two or three players, but missing or extra cards are not important to gameplay.
+The size of the deck also varies; it is good to have approximately one 52-card deck for every two or three players, but extra cards are not important to gameplay.
 Two or more combined decks is common; matching card backs is not important.
 Once the cards are dealt, the remaining cards are placed face down in a stack in the middle of the table, and the top card from the stack is turned over and placed next to it.
 The dealer may then say "this game of Mao has officially begun", "the game of Mao begins now", "Mao is a game of rules" or a variant thereof.
 Play commences with the player to the left of the dealer and proceeds clockwise.
 Many variants penalize players for touching or looking at their cards before the game begins, or before the dealer looks at their own cards.

 A player may play any card from their hand matching the value or the suit of the top card currently face-up on the table.
 The card played must be placed on top of this card, and the next player will have to play a card that matches the new one.
 If the player has no cards they can play, they must instead draw a new card from the top of the stack and, in some variants, say something such as "pass", "penalty card" or knock on the table to indicate inability to play a card.

 Rules vary widely between variants.
 Some common rules include: